tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 But refinement is where mastery lives.

-That is something I did not understand when I was younger.
+I did not understand that when I was younger.

 I thought special meant visible.